Blue Line (Mumbai Metro): Ridership

 A metro train has four coaches and an overall capacity of 1500 passengers (375 per coach).
 The seating capacity of every coach alternates between 48 and 52, of which 4 seats in each coach are reserved for senior citizens and handicapped commuters.
 From 15 August 2014, following demands by female commuters, 32 of 48 seats in the Versova-end coach of every four coach train is reserved for women.
 These seats are part of a reserved space for women which is separated from the rest of the coach by a strip separator and can accommodate 150 passengers, including standees.
 Male children under the age of 12, who are accompanied by female passengers, are permitted in the reserved space.
 Prior to the introduction of the reserved space, 6 seats per coach had been reserved for women.

-Line 1 transported 200 million passengers within 786 days of operations.
+Blue Line transported 200 million passengers within 786 days of operations.
 It crossed the 250 million mark on 11 February, or within 957 days, the fastest time in which any metro in India has reached the milestone.

 The maximum ridership recorded on a single day was 312,215 and minimum was 64,522 till January 2019.
 In early January 2019, a strike by BEST staffers saw a spike in the ridership of the Metro and the Monorail.
 Daily ridership crossed 500,000 for four consecutive days with an average increase of 55,000 per day with ridership touching 520,000 on 11 January.

 Growth of ridership on the corridor slowed down in 2019 when the BEST undertaking slashed its minimum fares to ₹5 for up to 5 km.